negvet/Practical_DL/README.md

 # Deep learning course

-This repo supplements Deep Learning course taught at YSDA and HSE @spring'20. _For previous iteration visit the [fall19 branch](https://github.com/yandexdataschool/Practical_DL/tree/fall19)._
+This repo supplements Deep Learning course taught at YSDA and HSE @spring'19.

 Lecture and seminar materials for each week are in ./week* folders.
 Homeworks are in ./homework* folders.